miintz/SonSerC/README.md

 # Functions

-3 functions are supported so far.
+4 functions are supported so far.
 Start by opening a terminal in the exe's folder, then use one of the following functions.

+- start

+*SonSerC.exe start*

+Starts Spotify and maximizes it.
+NOTE: Only works when Spotify is in the default roaming folder, it will not work on Mac.

 - pause/play